kl1nton/1_Applied_Basic_Science/1_Anatomy.md

 	D. The glossopharyngeal nerve
 	E. The hypoglossal nerve

-#### Answer: A. The internal jugular vein - ?
+#### Answer: A. The internal jugular vein - *FALSE* = C. The external carotid artery - TRUE
+- The internal carotid artery supplies the anterior part of the brain, the eye and its appendages, and sends branches to the forehead and nose.
+Its size, in the adult, is equal to that of the external carotid, although, in the child, it is larger than this vessel.
+It is remarkable for the number of curvatures that it presents in different parts of its course.
+In considering the course and relations of this vessel it is usually divided into four portions: cervical, petrous, cavernous and cerebral.
+In the neck the internal carotid begins at the bifurcation of the common carotid, opposite the upper border of the thyroid cartilage, and runs perpendicularly upwards, in front of the transverse processes of the upper three cervical vertebrae, to the carotid canal in the petrous portion of the temporal bone.
+It is comparatively superficial at its start, where it is contained in the carotid triangle, and lies behind and lateral to the external carotid, overlapped by the sternocleidomastoid, and covered by the deep fascia, platysma and integument.
+It then passes beneath the parotid gland, being crossed by the hypoglossal nerve, the digastric and stylohyoid muscles, and the occipital and posterior auricular arteries.
+Higher up, it is separated from the external carotid by styloglossus and stylopharyngeus, the tip of the styloid process and the stylohyoid ligament, the glossopharyngeal nerve and the pharyngeal branch of the vagus.
+It is in relation, behind, with longus capitis, the superior cervical ganglion of the sympathetic trunk and the superior laryngeal nerve; laterally, it is in relation with the internal jugular vein and vagus nerve, the nerve lying on a plane posterior to the artery, and medially with the pharynx, superior laryngeal nerve and ascending pharyngeal artery.
+At the base of the skull the glossopharyngeal, vagus, accessory and hypoglossal nerves lie between the artery and the internal jugular vein.

 ### Q1.102
 The _pterygoid venous plexus_ drains the _infratemporal fossa_ via:

 	A. The external jugular vein
 	B. The internal jugular vein
-	C. The posterior auricular vein - F
+	C. The posterior auricular vein
 	D. The maxillary vein
-	E. The superficial temporal vein - F
+	E. The superficial temporal vein

-#### Answer: A. The external jugular vein - ?
+#### Answer: A. The external jugular vein - *FALSE* = D. The maxillary vein - TRUE
+- The pterygoid plexus is of considerable size and situated between temporalis and the external pterygoid and partly between the external and internal pterygoids.
+It receives tributaries corresponding with the branches of the internal maxillary artery.
+Thus, it receives the sphenopalatine, middle meningeal, deep temporal, pterygoid, masseteric, buccinator, alveolar and some palatine veins, and a branch that communicates with the ophthalmic vein through the inferior orbital fissure.
+The pterygoid venous plexus drains the infratemporal fossa via the maxillary vein.
+This plexus communicates freely with the anterior facial vein; it also communicates with the cavernous sinus, via branches through the foramen of Vesalius, foramen ovale and foramen lacerum.

 ### Q1.103
 The masseter is an important muscle of mastication.
-Which of the following statements about the masseter is true?
+Which of the following statements about the _masseter_ is true?

 	A. It extends almost horizontally between the infratemporal fossa and the condyle of the mandible
 	B. It consists of superficial and deep portions